drbobrinkman/CSE270B/SCHEDULE.md

 > Reading/writing:
 > ---
-> Friday (SPECIAL TIME): Prepare a manual for your game, with at least one
+> Friday, 11am: Prepare a manual for your game, with at least one
 > high quality hard copy to be handed in to the professor.
 You may want
 > several copies so that your classmates can skim them during your
 > presentation.

 > Designing:
 > ---
-> Friday (SPECIAL TIME): Final presentations and critique.
+> Friday, 11am: Final presentations and critique.
 We will be
 > videotaping this session, eventually posting a video diary of the class
 > on YouTube.